akto-api-security/tests-library/remediation/UNION_COLUMN_BASED_SQLI_GET.md

 ### Step 5: Store Database Credentials Securely
 Do not store database connection strings or credentials in your code.
 Use environment variables or other secure methods to store this information.

-Remember to regularly test your applications for SQL Injection vulnerabilities, especially after making changes.
-With diligent coding, patching, and configuration practices, SQL Injection vulnerabilities can be mitigated successfully.